GMAC Allows Physical Whiteboard on Online GMAT

 Also read: Interim GMAT – What has changed?

 Initial Reactions from Test-takers and Experts

 The initial and immediate reaction to the news is positive, both from test-takers as well as test prep experts.
-Since the announcement of the online GMAT with a physical whiteboard, test prep experts had been advising students to either postpone their GMAT plans unless they were facing a deadline or to practice for at least 20 hours on a whiteboard simulator before taking the test.
+This announcement resulted in experts advising students to postpone or practice for at least 20 hours on a whiteboard simulator.
 Whereas now, as the GMAC allows the physical whiteboard, students are ecstatic.

 What does this mean for students?

-Since the Online GMAT is comparable to the physical test-centre based test in structure and difficulty, the main thing that was holding students back from the interim GMAT was the lack of a pen and paper or physical whiteboard.
-Now that they can use a physical whiteboard and can take the test from the safety of their home, there is not much reason why students should not take the test.
-While the GMAC will continue to waive reschedule and cancel fee for both Online as well as test center based exams, test-takers who have already given the Online GMAT without the physical whiteboard can also retake the online GMAT.
+The main thing holding students back from the interim GMAT was the lack of a pen, paper, or physical whiteboard.
+The GMAC will continue to waive rescheduling and cancellation fees for both Online and test centre-based exams.
+Test-takers who have already given the Online GMAT without the physical whiteboard can also retake the online GMAT.

-Considering the recent updates announced in the Online GMAT, we will soon be sharing a detailed article on whether students should take the physical test-center based GMAT or should they take the Online GMAT.
+Considering GMAC’s recent updates, we will be sharing a detailed article on taking the physical or the online GMAT.
 Stay tuned!